Skip to contents

 pull_on_start: true

-1. export() packages the app and includes the container.js backend module.
+1. export() packages the app and includes the container.js backend.

-2. At launch, Electron detects Docker or Podman on the system.
+2. At launch, Electron detects Docker or Podman.

-3. It pulls the specified image (if pull_on_start is true) and starts a container with the app directory mounted.
+3. It pulls the image if pull_on_start is true, then starts a container with the app directory mounted.

-4. The Shiny server runs inside the container and Electron connects to it via the exposed port.
+4. The Shiny server runs inside the container.
+Electron connects to the exposed port.

 5. When the Electron window closes, the container is stopped and removed.